What is a Medicare SELECT policy?

 - Medicare SELECT policies require their members to get referrals from their primary care doctor when they want to see a specialist or get treatment at a network hospital.

 Other than the restrictions stated above, SELECT policies work exactly the same way as other standardized Medigap plans, letters A – N.

 Medicare SELECT plans are a good alternative in rural areas with few or no Medicare Advantage plan options.
 If you can’t afford a standard Medigap plan, and you can live with the network restrictions, a SELECT plan is an option to consider.

 Enrollment in a Medicare SELECT policy works the same way as any other Medicare supplement.
 If you find a plan you like, and your doctors and hospital are part of the network, ask your insurance agent to work up a quote.

 Be aware that you have the freedom to choose any Medicare Supplement you want, including SELECT plans, with guaranteed acceptance, so long as you live in the plan’s service area.
-However, guaranteed acceptance is available during your individual In health insurance, open enrollment is a period during which a person may enroll in or change their selection of health plan benefits.
-Health plan enrollment is ordinarily subject to restrictions.... period.
-This is a 6 month period that begins when you first enroll in Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care.....
+However, guaranteed acceptance is available during your individual During the Medicare Open Enrollment Period, Medicare Advantage and Part D plan members can change, switch, or drop a plan they chose during the Annual Election Period.
+OEP starts on January 1 and ends on March 31..
+This is a 6 month period that begins when you first enroll in Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services..
 If you miss this window, you will lose your guaranteed issue right.